OMNIALowCode/omnia3/docs/pages/omnia3/GettingStarted/omnia3_databasedevelopment.md

 `16543` is the default port of pgAdmin, but it can be **customized**.
 Check [here](#2-find-a-customized-port) on how to find a **customized** port.

+Since version 3.4.131 of the Development Environment, connection to OMNIA local server is suggested, and the server is automatically listed.

+For previous Development Environment versions, execute the following steps:

-To log in pgAdmin use the following credentials:
+1. Log in pgAdmin using the following credentials:

 | E-mail | omnia@omnia |
 | Password | omnia |

-Now, to link the OMNIA Platform database:
+2. Connect to the OMNIA Platform database:

 - In the "`Browser`" section, right click in "`Servers`";
 - Select "`Create`" and then "`Server...`";